lmullen/CV/scholarship.md

 # Conference papers & talks

+"Catholic Converts in the Nineteenth-century Market of Souls," paper presented at the annual meeting of the American Catholic Historical Association, New Orleans, January 4, 2013.

 "The Humanist's Operating System; or, Scholarship in Plain Text," workshop presented at THATCamp New England 2012, Brown University, October 20, 2012.